tmart234/tmart234.github.io/_posts/2026-04-09-nmap-dicom.md

 ### AE Titles Are Not Authentication

 I keep coming back to this because it bears repeating.
 DICOM AE Titles are **not** authentication.
-They're closer to an ACL.
+They're closer to an ACL — they control authorization, just weakly.
 "Any AE Title accepted" is the equivalent of a wildcard in your access control list.
 It means anyone who speaks DICOM can walk in.

 Could there be actual authentication required for specific DICOM actions even after association?
 Yes — PS3.15's TLS and User Identity Negotiation profiles above — but the reality on most systems I've encountered is that once you're past the AE Title, you're in.